 Excellent news: As of June 6th, the United States Postal Service (USPS) provided new mailing standards for hemp and hemp-based products.

-Legally Ship Hemp Products with USPS
+Receive Hemp by Mail with USPS

 The full bulletin, which includes the new policy update entitled “Publication 52 Revision: New Mailability Policy for Cannabis and Hemp-Related Products,” simplifies the requirements for mailing hemp products and explains the recent changes made since the 2018 Farm Bill legalizing hemp was passed.